lawrence-innovative-tech/java/Networking ccna (Cisco )/Fundamentals/LAN (Local Area Network).md

 		2. When Multicast get involved.
 		3. When APR sends to broadcast mac address to switch.
 		4. We can connect multiple switch in same environment.
 		5. Ask doubt, single switch can support subnet or not?
+Yes

 ```mermaid
 graph TD